webmin/webmin.com/content/changelog/webmin-1.710-released.md

 ---
 title: "Webmin 1.710 released"
 date: 2014-09-29
-description: "**This update should be installed IMMEDIATELY on any systems that do not have a fix for the..."
-categories: []
-aliases: []
-toc: false
-draft: false
+tags: ["changelog", "webmin-changelog"]
 ---

-**This update should be installed IMMEDIATELY on any systems that do not have a fix for the Shellshock bug, as it provides additional protection against exploit of the bug via Webmin.**
+This update should be installed _immediately_ on any systems that do not have a fix for the Shellshock (Bashdoor) bug, as it provides additional protection against exploit of the bug via Webmin.